 Success is in reach - two models to choose from

 Heritage makes continuing education fit your busy life.
-The M.I.T. program is conveniently offered in a course-based format in Moses Lake, Tri-Cities, and Yakima.
+The M.I.T. program is conveniently offered in a theory-to-practice format in Moses Lake, Tri-Cities and Toppenish.
 Classes are held weeknights and weekends so that you can continue to work while earning your degree.
 Heritage also offers a residency-based MIT program through HU105.

 You’ll journey with friends